Faisalthe01/homebridge-esphome-haier-ac/README.md

 [Homebridge](https://homebridge.io) plugin for ESPHome Haier AC Accessories.

 if you like to Integrate Haier AC with ESPHome module.
-Here are the instructions, you can buy ESPHome chip and some wiriing
+Here are the instructions, you can buy ESPHome chip and some wiring

 https://esphome.io/components/climate/haier.html

 # Homebridge 2.0 compatible
+Now it is Homebridge 2.0 compatible

 # How to install this fork